 CATEGORY OBJECTIVES STEP: Initial STEP: Developing STEP: Defined STEP: Managing Frameworks, strategies, policies, standards, and roles. a.
 Agency understands regulatory, legal, risk and operational requirements and uses governance mechanisms to drive data interoperability. b.
 Agency-wide agreed standards are in place and understood by business. c.
 Roles and responsibilities for interoperability are identified in the organisation structure.
 Changes are made where required.
 Data is not governed in a consistent way across the agency.
 Data governance framework and practices do not consider supporting data interoperability.
 There is limited understanding about data interoperability and how it could be used across the agency.
 A wider data strategy may exist but does not explicitly address interoperability.
 Data owners manage and maintain information and data holdings ad hoc.
 There are no roles or clear responsibilities within or across teams.
 Decisions have not been made about which data needs to be interoperable and which data is not a priority (for example, low value or low risk data).
 Individual groups within an agency have established data governance structures and processes to improve interoperability, but these are not documented or adopted across the agency.
 Agency has no definitive view of data quality, standards, metadata and file formats for the data it holds and manages.
 A high-level data strategy and policies that support data interoperability are emerging.
 Data owners understand the importance of managing and maintaining data holdings for interoperability.
 Some tasks and responsibilities have been allocated within teams.
 Data governance is defined.
 It explicitly considers interoperability and is consistently applied to high-value data.
 High-value datasets have assigned custodians and conform to agreed data standards.
 There is a definitive view of data quality, standards, metadata and file formats for data held and managed by the agency.
 Agency has a clear, documented strategy for data interoperability that aligns with wider business objectives and plans.
 Supporting policies for data interoperability exist to drive good practice across the agency.
 There are defined operational roles that facilitate data management and interoperability (for example, data stewards, curators and custodians).
-Data governance p standards for interce applied to all data.
-Responsibilities and data governance p and data ownership defined across the All data held and m the agency adherest common standards and models.
-Agency has set cle for the implementat data interoperability including KPIs.
-Agency's data inve or catalogue is use key tool for informit interoperability polit and strategy.
+Data governance prostandards for interopapplied to all data.
+Responsibilities and redata governance proand data ownership a defined across the age of the agency adherest the agency adherest the agency adherest the agency adherest the agency has set clear for the implementation data interoperability seincluding KPIs.
+Agency's data invention catalogue is used a key tool for informing interoperability policy and strategy.
 Leadership a.
 There is corporate support for data interoperability. b.
 Knowledge and understanding of data interoperability exists at senior levels and in relevant committees such as the information governance committee. c.
 Senior levels proactively support interoperability initiatives.
 The senior leadership team has some awareness of what is needed to build and manage data interoperability and of the management structures to support compliance to related standards.
 The senior leadership team is supporting data interoperability initiatives in some areas of the business.
 Senior leadership support of interoperability is not strategic and is inconsistent.
 Ownership and responsibility for delivering the interoperability strategy is defined by a nominated champion for data interoperability.
 The senior leadership team is visibly setting targets for data interoperability in line with agency priorities.
 Senior support is strategic and aligns with their area's work plan.
-Senior leaders mee data interoperability initiatives across the Interoperability is in general agenda for leadership team.
-Senior leaders cont to develop and inno interoperability that agency or targeted
+Senior leaders meet to data interoperability a initiatives across their Interoperability is inclu- general agenda for the leadership team.
+Senior leaders continu- to develop and innova interoperability that su agency or targeted weet